astronomer/docs/astro/cli/install-cli.md

 curl -sSL install.astronomer.io | sudo bash -s
 ```

 To install a specific version of the CLI, specify the version number as a flag at the end of the command.
-For example, to install For more information on Astro CLI version ${siteVariables.cliVersion} of the CLI, you would run:
+For example, to install version ${siteVariables.cliVersion} of the CLI, you would run:

 ```sh
 curl -sSL install.astronomer.io | sudo bash -s -- v${siteVariables.cliVersion}